tierino/social-app/README.md

 ## Signing up

 Sign up with a unique username and strong password (no email required!).
-Passwords are encrypted in the MongoDB database.
+Passwords are encrypted in the database.
 You can sign back in with these credentials at any point, given your account hasn't been deleted.

 ## Posting